raacz/neocitites-raacz/toki-pona/beginner-material/readme.txt

 responsive:
 - ensure mobile styling works.
-- all pages get a word count use word count to determine if the thing needs to not reflow as rows.

 content:
 - finish the sp article
 - make three quest stories

 accessibility:
 - ensure proper language tagging throughout